bilal-fazlani/commanddotnet/README.md

     but `dotnet example.dll MyCommand --capturelogs` is not valid and will result into error.
 It will only work in Implicit boolean mode.

     When you check the help of a command, you if you see `Boolean` it means if you wan't to make it true, you need to pass an explit value.
 If you don't pass one, it will default to `false` automatically.
-Implicit and explicit are just ways to pass the value, under the hood they are just boolean parameters.
+Implicit and explicit are just ways to pass the value, under the hood they are just boolean arguments.

 ## Directives

 Directives are special arguments enabling cross cutting features.
 We've followed the pattern defined by  [System.CommandLine](https://github.com/dotnet/command-line-api/wiki/Features-overview#debugging) to provide two directives: Debug & Parse

+Enable them with:
 ```c#
 new AppSettings { EnableDirectives = true }
 ```